How To Manage Your Relationship Obsessive Compulsive Disorder (ROCD)

 Partner-Focused Obsessive Compulsive Symptom (ROCD Type II)

-Involves checking, preoccupation, and seeking reassurance relating to one's partners real or imagined flaws in six domains:
+Type II involves checking, preoccupation, and seeking reassurance relating to a partner's real or imagined flaws in six domains:

 - Physical appearance: "His nose is too big." or "She's packing on some weight."